 - A plantar plate tear.

 What are some common symptoms of metatarsalgia?

-The common symptoms of metatarsalgia will typically include a sharp, aching or burning pain in the ball of the foot.
-This pain will worsens with increased activity, such as walking on hard surfaces barefoot and also worsens in tight shoes.
+The common symptoms of metatarsalgia will typically include a sharp, aching, or burning pain in the ball of the foot.
+This pain will likely increase with regular activity, such as walking on hard surfaces or walking barefoot, and it may also worsen in tight shoes or high heels.

 The condition may result in a sensation of tingling, pins and needles, or numbness in your toes.
-You may feel as if there is a pebble in your shoe or like your sock feels creased.
+It may even feel like there is a pebble in your shoe or that your socks are crumpled underneath your toes.
 All of these sensations can be symptoms of metatarsalgia.

 What causes metatarsalgia?

 Metatarsalgia has a variety of causes, depending on the specific type of metatarsalgia that you are experiencing.
 In general, foot alignment and foot mechanics play a large role.
 Calf tightness or excess weight may increase pressure on the ball of the foot or forefoot and make any minor alignment issues a bigger problem.